Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Hormonal change is a major part of aging biology.
 Women and men often experience hormone-related shifts involving energy, libido, mood, sleep, recovery, body composition, and vitality.

 Hormones should not be evaluated in isolation, but as part of a broader medical picture that includes metabolic health, sleep, cardiovascular risk, and body composition.
+Testosterone, estrogen, progesterone, thyroid function, cortisol patterns, insulin signaling, and other hormonal systems all interact with aging biology in sex-specific and person-specific ways.

 Explore the HormoneSynergy® hormone education cluster: